 4. Have a basic meal plan that will work week after week.

 Meal planning is not hard.
-I know we all think that it requires hours of planning and is complicated but… it is not.
+I know we all think that to save time in the kitchen it requires hours of meal planning and is complicated but… it is not.
 I have a very basic one that saves me time and energy.
 You can copy mine from this post about meal planning for busy moms.
 Then couple it with the list that you made above and you are all set to decide what the menu is for the day within seconds!

 5. Use ready to use stuff.